BreastCancerAI/IDC-Detection-System/Inception/README.md

 # DISCLAIMER

-The purpose of the tutorial and source code for **Invasive Ductal Carcinoma (IDC) Classification Using Computer Vision & IoT** is to help people learn how to create computer vision projects and for people interested in the medical use case evaluate if it may help them and to expand upon.
+The purpose of the tutorial and source code for **IDC Classifier** is to help people learn how to create computer vision projects and for people interested in the medical use case evaluate if it may help them and to expand upon.
 Although the the program is fairly accurate in testing, this project is not meant to be an alternative for use instead of seeking professional help.
 I am a developer not a doctor or expert on cancer.

 - **Acknowledgement:** Uses code from Intel® **movidius/ncsdk** ([movidius/ncsdk Github](https://github.com/movidius/ncsdk "movidius/ncsdk Github"))
 - **Acknowledgement:** Uses code from chesterkuo **imageclassify-movidius** ([imageclassify-movidius Github](https://github.com/chesterkuo/imageclassify-movidius "imageclassify-movidius Github"))